MaximePie/Cardoon/README.md

 - Created an upgrade page to earn coins while reviewing
 - Open BETA
+- Card Form is not more user friendly
+- Disabled IA generation for new questions for the moment
   > TODO : Adjust card creation option